 Sheathed in perforated metal panels that hide windows representative individual offices and persons, the façade of the CalTrans building suggests a singular technocratic mind.
 Nick-named the “Death Star” during construction because of its dark grey skin, the rectangular CalTrans building has a greater affinity to the nemesis from that other sci-fi series: the “Borg Cube” of Star Trek.
 Extending the metaphor, the CalTrans organization bears a remarkable similarity to the Borg’s anonymous mech-collective, with their motto “Resistance is Futile”.
 Undoubtedly many of the neighborhoods that have stood in the path of CalTrans freeways have felt their resistance was futile.

 Pedestrians attempting to penetrate the CalTrans building will likewise engage in an exercise of futility.
 At the sidewalk, a 10-20 foot high concrete wall with virtually no fenestration or openings defines the CalTrans building’s “bunker” appearance.
 This includes facades facing the front door of the New Otani Hotel (the most prominent in Little Tokyo), the historic St Vibiana’s Cathedral (now a performing arts center) and the First Street corridor that connects Disney Concert Hall, City Hall, Little Tokyo, and East LA across the river.
-But in one corner, the CalTrans building opens to the sidewalk with a barren concrete plaza on which faces a hidden entry lobby.
+But in one corner, the CalTrans building opens to the sidewalk with a barren concrete plaza on which faces a hidden entry lobby, where the average pedestrian longs for a grove of shade trees.
 Photogenic, and popular with auto commercials and music videos, the CalTrans plaza however is hardly an inviting public space.

 This plaza faces City Hall and a one-block site that was until recently slated for a Civic Park, suitable for celebrations, protests and other mass gatherings.
 Instead, another bunker of a building – the future headquarters of the LAPD – will occupy this site.
 Just up the street are the offices of the Los Angeles Times and the luminescent the Department of Water and Power headquarters.
 Although the activities of the city’s agencies are now constrained by judicial consent degrees and environmental reports; and the paper no longer serves as the mouthpiece of the city’s conservative development elite; the Times, DWP, LAPD, and CalTrans, in complicity with City Hall, effectively defined the physical organization and visual landscape of greater Los Angeles up to the 1960s.
 Thus considering the history of Los Angeles – colored by the Rodney King beatings and the mythologies of “Crash” “Chinatown” “Dragnet” and “LA Confidential” – this corner of downtown is arguably the nexus of the city’s historic power structure.